Shuvaethy-Neill/Matrix_Determinant_Calculator/README.md

     cd directory_name

 Ensure that you have both the DET.c source file and the supporting DET.h header file stored in the same directory.
+You can verify this by using the ls command and ensuring that th output displays 'DET.c', 'DET.h' and Makefile.

+Before executing the program to calculate the determinant of the matrix, you need to initialize the values by hardcoding them in the executable file on line _______.

+To do so, open the DET.c file using the following command:

+    vi DET.c
+The file will be opened with all of its content displayed.
+You can navigate your cursor through the code by using the up, down, left, and right arrow keys on your keyboard.
+To edit the values of the matrix M, navigate to the spot you would like to change and press the 'i' key on you keyboard to enter insert mode.

+file and change the values in matrix M on line ________.

+For example, if you wanted this matrix:
+M = 20 20 50
+    10  6 70
+    40  3  2

+then change line _____ to int M [SIZE][SIZE] = {{20, 20, 50}, {10, 6, 70}, {40, 3, 2}};

 To compile the program enter the following: